 These timings are the targets published by the organiser.
 In practice, the exact minute the number goes live can slide by five to ten minutes depending on arrow counts, weather, and how smoothly the shooting ran that day.
 Heavy rain during the monsoon, in particular, can delay the SR by a noticeable margin, because wet arrows and slippery grips slow everything down.

-Most players do not watch the archery in person.
+Most observers do not watch the archery in person.
 They want a clean, fast answer: "What was today's Juwai number?"
 That is exactly the problem Instant Teer Results is built to solve.

 Here is a sensible way to check the result without chasing rumours: